 A comparison is made for the power consumption for all the main mechanical drivers in the process: LP compressor, 23-KA-02, MP compressor, 23-KA-02, HP compressor, 23-KA-01, Export compressor 27-KA-01 and the oil export pump 21-PA-01.
 The results are shown in Fig. 3.
 Again, the match is very good with the largest deviation slightly above 1% for the MP compressor duty.

-Table 4 Well fluid phase behaviour
+Table 4 Export stream quality of gas and liquid